Report from the WORLD

 against war and the Bush doctrine.
 It is an essential occasion

-to fight for a world of peace, to extend our solidarity toward
+to fight for a world of peace, to extend our solidarity

-political issue of zones of conflicts (as Iraq, Palestine-Israel,
+the political issue of zones of conflicts (as Iraq, Palestine-Israel,

-Pakistan-India, Mindanao and the Korean peninsula), and to
+Pakistan-India, Mindanao and the Korean peninsula), and

-nuclear weapons in the overall peace movement.
+ban on nuclear weapons in the overall peace movement.

 15. The issue of social and environmental development will